 Thanks to continuous innovations, glazing solutions have achieved very high levels of energy performance while their environmental impacts throughout the life-cycle have been minimized.
 At the same time, glazed surfaces in buildings maintain their distinctive feature (i.e. transparency), which allows them to provide to occupants of buildings both access to natural daylight and a visual connection with the external environment.
 The positive effects of daylight and views to the outside world on human beings are widely researched and acknowledged: they improve comfort and sensations of well-being for occupants while providing a healthier indoor environment.

-Today, some European countries have already introduced a daylight factor and minimal glazing requirements within their national construction regulations.
-Glass for Europe welcomes the pioneering initiatives of countries such as France which requires a minimum 16% of glazed area for new residential constructions.
-Nevertheless, there is still room for improvements since data show that between 20 and 30% of glazed surface would be the optimum for residential buildings depending on local climate.
+Glass for Europe welcomes the initiatives of countries such as France which requires a minimum 16% of glazed area for new residential constructions.
+Other European countries and regions have introduced similar daylight requirements within their national construction regulations, but the ambition remains too low.
+As a matter of fact, there is still room for improvements since data show that between 20 and 30% of glazed surface would be the optimum for residential buildings depending on local climate8.

 There is a vast scientific literature on the benefits of natural daylight into buildings and views to the outside world.
 Studies in hospitals, schools and offices found the following: